 - Waiting too long to file for bankruptcy.
 This is a very common mistake; far too many people wait until they have judgments against them before they file for bankruptcy.
 Unfortunately, if you wait until there are lawsuits against you, there may simply not be enough time to prepare and file your Florida bankruptcy.

 - Obtaining a home equity loan to pay off your credit card bills instead of filing for bankruptcy.
-You may think you are putting off bankruptcy, but in fact you may end up losing your home.
+You may think you are putting off bankruptcy, but in fact, you may end up losing your home.
 If you neglect to pay your credit card bills, you will get hassled by creditors and your credit score will take a nosedive.
 If you don’t pay your home equity loan, you could find yourself without a home.
 Find out just how a Florida bankruptcy might help you before you make the mistake of taking out a home equity loan.

 Once you begin your bankruptcy filing, there are also specific actions to avoid in order for your Florida bankruptcy to go as smoothly as possible.
 These actions include:

-- Providing dishonest, incomplete or inaccurate information on the paperwork you fill out to start your Florida bankruptcy proceeding.
-Under Florida law you are required to disclose all information related to your financial history, income, assets, debts and expenses.
+- Providing dishonest, incomplete, or inaccurate information on the paperwork you fill out to start your Florida bankruptcy proceeding.
+Under Florida law, you are required to disclose all information related to your financial history, income, assets, debts, and expenses.
 If you knowingly misrepresent any portion of this information, you could be charged with perjury and criminally prosecuted.
 All information on the forms must be filled out completely—should you carelessly leave information out, you may not be able to add it later.
 If you are allowed to add the required information, you could be forced to pay additional fees with the additional paperwork.
 Should you leave out an asset—whether on purpose or accidentally—your Chapter 7 trustee may take the property when it is later discovered.
-If you don’t include all required information, your bankruptcy might be dismissed or denied.
+If you don’t include all the required information, your bankruptcy might be dismissed or denied.

 - Accruing more debt before you file for Florida bankruptcy.
-Some people figure since a specific credit card debt is going to be discharged in the bankruptcy anyhow, why not charge a few hundred more dollars of “stuff” before filing.
-This is known as fraud, and can keep you from being able to file for bankruptcy.
+Some people figure since a specific credit card debt is going to be discharged in bankruptcy anyhow, why not charge a few hundred more dollars of “stuff” before filing?
+This is known as fraud and can keep you from being able to file for bankruptcy.
 At the very least, the credit card debt you accrued prior to filing for bankruptcy might not be discharged, and you will still be responsible for paying it.
 Anytime you buy a luxury item prior to filing for bankruptcy you could end up losing it or you could be prevented from filing for bankruptcy.

 - Taking out an equity loan against your home prior to filing for Florida bankruptcy.
 If you do this, it could become an issue in your Florida bankruptcy filing.
 Instead of taking out a home equity loan, protect your equity with your allowed exemptions.
 In the same vein, avoid taking loans against your 401(k) pension or other retirement plan.

 - Failing to file your income tax returns.
-If you have neglected to properly file your income taxes for at least two years before the time you file Florida bankruptcy, you will have effectively put a total halt to your Florida bankruptcy.
-Without your tax returns, you will be unable to complete the necessary schedules and statement of financial affairs required for your Florida bankruptcy filing.
+If you have neglected to properly file your income taxes for at least two years before the time you file for Florida bankruptcy, you will have effectively put a total halt to your Florida bankruptcy.
+Without your tax returns, you will be unable to complete the necessary schedules and statements of financial affairs required for your Florida bankruptcy filing.
 It will also be impossible to accurately determine your past income as well as any tax liens or claims you may be subject to.

 - Filing for bankruptcy even though you are aware you will receive a significant inheritance soon (within the year).
 This can include other assets you expect to receive, such as repayment on a loan you made to another, a lawsuit settlement or a tax refund in a significant amount.

 - Trying to sell your house for a significant profit before your Florida bankruptcy case is complete.
-This could be an issue in a Chapter 13 case, since it will last 3-5 years, while a Chapter 7 case will last only 90 days.
+This could be an issue in a Chapter 13 case since it will last 3-5 years, while a Chapter 7 case will last only 90 days.
 If you are planning on selling your home before your bankruptcy case is over, discuss this fact thoroughly with your Florida bankruptcy attorney to avoid trouble.

 - Missing your meeting.
 Those who fail to attend their Florida bankruptcy hearing could have their case dismissed.
 Don’t forget to bring your photo identification and some sort of proof of your Social Security number to the meeting.